- Who This Guide is For

 - the different software and hardware components required

-- how to get started – including a short list of ready-to-fly drone packages designed specifically for agriculture and a short list of ag drone service companies you can hire, to survey for you.
+- how to get started – including a short list of ready-to-fly drone packages designed specifically for agriculture and a list of ag drone service companies you can hire to survey crops for you.

 TIP: Use the Contents box in the upper right corner of this guide to view everything contained this guide, and to jump straight to what you’re after.